-Up to this point, Nicodemus has only interacted with Quintus, Shmuel, Yussif, John the Baptizer, Mary Magdalene, Andrew, and Jesus.
-Zohora has only had contact with Quintus and her husband.
-Shmuel has been seen with Nicodemus, Yussif, and Jesus.
-Yussif has interacted with Nicodemus, Shmuel, and Jesus.
+Up to this point, Nicodemus has only interacted with Quintus, Shmuel, Yussef, John the Baptizer, Mary Magdalene, Andrew, and Jesus.
+Zohara has only had contact with Quintus and her husband.
+Shmuel has been seen with Nicodemus, Yussef, and Jesus.
+Yussef has interacted with Nicodemus, Shmuel, and Jesus.
 All of these characters have only been seen around Galilee up to this point.

 James, John, Zebedee, and Salome